 Blended learning: Blended learning is a combination of all (or some) of the above, giving people the ability to learn flexibly and in a way that best suits their learning style.
 For example, students might complete an online course module prior to a face-to-face classroom session to get them thinking ahead of class, or post-course to continue their learning journey.
 The intention of blended learning is for all elements to be complementary, and delivered in a logical sequence.

-Within the Arlo platform you can set-up a series of modules that links all aspects of a blended course, ensuring that registrants are automatically sent next steps and allowing training providers to track completion.
+Within the Arlo training company platform you can set-up a series of modules that links all aspects of a blended course, ensuring that registrants are automatically sent next steps and allowing training providers to track completion.

 Why is blended learning on the rise and why make the move?